 Fix 3: Update NVIDIA Graphics Card Driver (Permanent Solution)

-The outdated or missing graphics driver is one of the main reasons behind the NVIDIA Control Panel gone missing from desktop menu.
+The outdated or missing graphics driver is one of the main reasons behind the NVIDIA Control Panel gone missing from the desktop menu on Windows 11.
 In the majority of cases, the NVIDIA Control Panel disappears when your graphics driver is not compatible with your NVIDIA device.
-In such circumstances, the best approach is to update graphics card driver to the latest version.
+In such circumstances, the best approach is to update the graphics card driver to the latest version.
 Here are the ways through which you can keep your graphics driver updated.

-Update Drivers Automatically (Recommended): Experts always suggest to update drivers automatically using a potent driver updater tool to reduce the possibility of human errors.
-If you are wondering which driver update and repair software is best for updating your NVIDIA graphics driver, then you can try installing Bit Driver Updater.
+Update Drivers Automatically (Recommended): Experts always suggest updating drivers automatically using a potent driver updater tool to reduce the possibility of human errors.
+If you are wondering which driver update and repair software are best for updating your NVIDIA graphics driver, then you can try installing Bit Driver Updater.

 This software not only downloads and installs the correct driver software automatically but also helps increase the performance of your system in a few clicks.